zudello/zudello-knowledge-base/Knowledge Base/8 Data management/Importing.md

 ## General rules and restrictions

 - Not all columns need to be mapped
-- When referencing Zudello data (e.g. referencing default Tax Rate when importing Items) all referenced values must already exist within Zudello (e.g. the import tool will NOT create a new Tax Rate when importing Items if the referenced Tax rate does not exist)
+- When referencing Zudello data (e.g. referencing default Tax Rate when importing Items), all referenced values must already exist within Zudello (e.g. the import tool will NOT create a new Tax Rate when importing Items if the referenced Tax rate does not exist)
-- When referencing Zudello data, use any of the the following fields:
+- When referencing Zudello data, use any of the following fields:
     - **UUID**
     - **Code**
     - **External ID**